Website Maintenance Cost in 2023 + Hiring a Professional vs Self-Maintenance

 - Level of necessity: optional

-Unlike other websites, eCommerce sites entail additional maintenance costs due to features like payment gateways and inventory management.
+eCommerce sites have additional maintenance costs due to features like payment gateways and inventory management.
 Optional eCommerce features like dedicated support and email marketing can lead to even higher maintenance costs.

-The total cost of a custom eCommerce website depends on the specific features needed.
-For example, inventory management tools may not be necessary if you sell digital products like eBooks or online courses.
+The total cost of a custom eCommerce website depends on the required features.
+For example, an inventory management tool may not be necessary if you sell digital products like eBooks or online courses.

 Here are some essential eCommerce features to consider:

 - eCommerce platform – includes all the basic features to sell online.
-Many website builders offer eCommerce plans to create an online store quickly, their pricing ranging between $9.90–$14.90/month.
+Many website builders offer eCommerce plans to quickly start an online store.
+Hostinger’s website builder with online store features costs $2.99/month.

 - Payment gateways – build customer trust and encourage transactions.
-A secure payment gateway like PayPal costs $15-$25/month for an average-sized online store.
+PayPal’s popular and secure payment gateway Payflow Pro costs $25/month.

-Note that the pricing may differ depending on the size and traffic of your eCommerce businesses.
+Note that the pricing of eCommerce features varies depending on your online store’s size and traffic.

-For a regular website that’s only starting to sell products or services, the average cost for eCommerce features is around $15/month.
-This amount may increase as you sell more products or services.
+For a regular website that’s only starting to sell products or services, the cost of eCommerce features is around $15/month.
+The more products and services you sell, the higher they cost.

 9. Marketing and SEO